Amaranth: The Best Superfood for a Healthier, Gluten-Free Lifestyle

 Pancakes Amaranth

-Amaranth pancakes are a delightful and fluffy way to enjoy this grain for brunch or breakfast.
+Amaranth pancakes make a tender, delicious way to eat this grain at brunch or breakfast.

-- Cup amaranth: one One cup of milk (dairy or non-dairy) with flour
+• Amaranth (flour): one One cup of milk (dairy free AND non-dairy)

-- Combine the amaranth flour, sugar, salt, and baking powder in a bowl.
+• Combine the flour, sugar, salt and baking powder in a bowl.

-- Mix together the dry and wet ingredients until just combined; some lumps are OK.
+• Carefully mix the dry and wet ingredients together until just combined; lumps are fine.

-For a wonderful breakfast, serve with your favorite fruit compote, maple syrup, or honey.
+Serve for an elegant breakfast with also favorite fruit compote, maple syrup or honey.

 Energizer Bars Amaranth

-Make amaranth energy bars for a portable, healthful snack:
+Make amaranth energy bars for a convenient, nourishing snack:

 Amaranth cooked in 1 cup

-- One cup of mixed nuts (pecans, walnuts, and almonds)
+• 1 cup assorted nuts (pecans, walnuts, and almonds)

-- 1/2 cup of dried fruit, such as apples, cranberries, or raisins
+• 1/2 cup dried fruit — apples, cranberries or raisins

-- In a big bowl, thoroughly combine cooked amaranth, nuts, fruit that has been dehydrated, nut butter, honey, and salt.
+• In a large bowl, combine cooked amaranth, nuts, dried fruit, nut butter, honey and salt very well.

-- Press the mixture evenly onto a parchment paper-lined 8 by 8-inch baking pan.
+• Press the mixture into an even layer in a parchment-paper-lined 8 by 8-inch baking pan.

-- Let it set in the refrigerator for at least two hours, then cut it into bars.
+• Let it chill in the refrigerator for a couple of hours, then cut it into bars.

 In Image: Here are some extra ideas for cooking and storing this healthy grain to bring out its full taste and benefits: